 DPT courses are grounded in basic science, such as anatomy, physiology and biomechanics, along with more advanced study in areas such as differential diagnosis, pharmacology, radiology and imaging.
 Concepts are reinforced with hands-on applications.
 For example, in the psychosocial course, students use wheelchairs for two days to experience firsthand how limitations on their movement affect all aspects of their lives.

 Learning does not stop once a student’s degree is in hand.
 In order to stay at the top of their field throughout their careers, Elon students are taught to critically evaluate and discuss scientific literature and review statistical data and experimental procedures.
 In addition, professors regularly collaborate with students on research.
 For example, alumnae Shannon Norbet and Lindsay Clark Swift published a research article in the Journal of Neurologic Physical Therapy with Dr. Bill Andrews and Dr. Steve Folger.
 The article was the first to comprehensively identify the tests and measures most frequently used by clinicians with neurologic or geriatric specialization when working with stroke patients.

 One of the best ways to measure a program’s success is to look at its graduates.
-Within 6 months of graduation, 99 percent of Elon DPT alumni find jobs, and 99 percent of students who enroll in the program complete their degree (2016-2017).
-The total percent of graduates who passed the National Physical Therapy Examination from 2016 to 2017 is 99 percent.
+Within one year of graduation, 100 percent of Elon DPT alumni find jobs, and 100 percent of students who enroll in the program complete their degree (2017-2018).
+The total percent of graduates who passed the National Physical Therapy Examination from 2017 to 2018 is 100 percent.